-Certain neighborhoods (PDF) receive collection of fall leaves on specific Sundays in November and December; see the schedule below.
+Certain neighborhoods (PDF) should set out fall leaves for collection on specific Saturdays in November and December; see the schedule below.

-Residents in these areas should set out their leaves on Saturday evening, the day before their scheduled collection, in either a paper lawn & leaf bag, or in an open, unlined container.
+Residents in these areas should set out their leaves either in a paper lawn & leaf bag, or in an open, unlined container.
 DSNY turns the leaves into compost, a natural soil amendment.

 Staten Island (all Community Boards #1*, 2, 3)

 Queens (Community Boards #1, 3, 4, 6, 12, 13)